esperanca/personal_website/src/pages/cases/babylon.md

 1. Engineering and Product Management support to ensure proper resource allocation
 2. Continuous updates to component libraries aligned with the development of new features
-3. Buy-in from Product Directors and Product Managers at roadmap level
+3. Buy-in from Product Directors and Product Managers at roadmap level, and shared OKR's.

 ## Milestones

 **Brand Audit** - Aligning existing brand language with accessibility standards was the first step.
-I partnered with brand and marketing teams to assess and evolve the brand guidelines and how they were applied in Digital properties
+I partnered with brand and marketing teams to assess and evolve the brand guidelines and how they were applied in digital properties

 **Stack Simplification** - There was a complex workflow across multiple design tools (Sketch/Zeplin/Abstract), multiple UI and code libraries.
 We started consolidating all UI kits and we migrated to Figma for streamlined collaboration